hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 Container engines can also build and save to a repository new container images, interactively or following a set of instructions, starting from scratch or modifying an existing image.

 A common way of defining the instructions to build a container image is through a [Dockerfile][docker-docs-builder].
-These text based documents provide the instructions through an API similar to the Linux operating system commands to execute commands during the build.
+These text-based documents provide the instructions through an API similar to the Linux operating system commands to execute commands during the build.

 Like Docker, Podman also uses `Dockerfile`s to build images, so the same instructions can be used for both tools.
-We will continue with Podman throughout this lesson but the same commands can be used with Docker.
+We will continue with Podman throughout this lesson, but the same commands can be used with Docker.

-As a very simple example of extending the example image into a new image create a `Dockerfile` on your local machine
+As a very simple example of extending the example image, into a new image create a `Dockerfile` on your local machine

 ~~~bash